 \section{Abstract}

-The noisy binary linear problem (NBLP) is a known computationally intractable problem.
-Thus, NBLP offers primitives for post-quantum cryptography.
+The noisy binary linear problem (NBLP) is known as a computationally hard problem, and therefore, it offers primitives for post-quantum cryptography.
 An efficient quantum NBLP algorithm that exhibits a polynomial quantum sample and time complexities has recently been proposed.
-However, a large number of samples should be loaded in a highly entangled state, and it is unclear whether such a precondition does not affect the quantum speedup obtained.
-Here, we analyse the quantum solvability of NBLP by considering the entire algorithm process, namely from the preparation of the quantum sample to the main computation.
-Assuming that the algorithm runs on fault-tolerant quantum circuitry, the cost is defined in terms of the overall number of layers of $T$ gates, often referred to as $T$-depth complexity.
-We show that the cost of solving the NBLP can be polynomial in the problem size, at the expense of an exponentially increasing number of logical qubits.
+However, the algorithm requires a large number of samples to be loaded in a highly entangled state and it is unclear whether such a precondition on the quantum speedup can be obtained efficiently.
+Here, we present a complete analysis of the quantum solvability of the NBLP by considering the entire algorithm process, namely from the preparation of the quantum sample to the main computation.
+By assuming that the algorithm runs on ``fault-tolerant'' quantum circuitry, we introduce a reasonable measure of the computational time cost.
+The measure is defined in terms of the overall number of $T$ gate layers, referred to as $T$-depth complexity.
+We show that the cost of solving the NBLP can be polynomial in the problem size, at the expense of an exponentially increasing logical qubits.